madhur-nanhorya/Hotel-Booking-Power-BI-Dashboard-/README.md

 1) Booking Cancellation Distribution

   Visual representation of the proportion of canceled and non-canceled bookings.

   Provides insight into cancellation rates.

 2) Monthly Booking Trends

   A line chart showing total bookings over time, segmented by year.

   Helps identify peak and low booking months.

 3) Cancellation Trends by Month

   Percentage-based trend visualization of cancellations across different months.

   Useful for seasonality analysis.

 4) Bookings by Market Segment

   Breakdown of bookings across various market segments (e.g., Online TA, Offline TA/TO, Direct, Corporate, etc.).

   Includes data on total bookings and cancellations for each segment.

 5) Performance by Arrival Month

-Table showing:
+Table showing :

   Average lead time (days).

   Total cancellations.

   Average Daily Rate (ADR).

   Organized by month for comparative analysis.

-Dataset
+Dataset :

   The dashboard uses data related to:

   Booking cancellations.

   Booking volumes by month and year.

   Market segment performance.

   Lead times and ADR for various months.